-Nevertheless, this comes at a time of continued pressure on council budgets, new pressures from COVID-19 and a need to be more creative and innovative about funding of a climate emergency does not lead to additional powers or funding, but both are
+Nevertheless, this comes at a time of continued pressure on council budgets, new pressures from COVID-19 and a need to be

 The lockdown during the coronavirus pandemic in 2020 provided glimpses of what a greener Sutton could look like.
 In recovering from coronavirus, the world, the UK and Sutton has an opportunity to pursue a "green recovery".
 The pandemic has also threatened some of the progress made, especially on public transport usage and single use items.
 These challenges need to be overcome as we tackle the climate emergency.